moneroguides/monero-guides/content/tutorials/01x04 Using Monero With Enhanced Privacy.md

 ### PASSWORD PROTECTION

-As we've seen here, it's possible to secure your RPC server with usernames and passwords.
+You may have noticed that it's possible to secure your RPC server with usernames and passwords.
 With this in place only those with a given username and password will be able to interact with the server.
 To enable this, we need to head back to our `bitmonero.conf` once more.

 The flag for adding a username and password pair is as follows: `rpc-login=username:password`.
 This flag, along with many others can be found via the [Monerodocs website](https://monerodocs.org/interacting/monerod-reference/) which you may remember from the second video.
 With that line added, you should now restart your node for the settings to take effect.